corda/corda/docs/source/threat-model/corda-threat-model.md

 authenticated before being processed.

 The network map is designed to be distributed by a CDN (Content Delivery Network).
+It is secured large-scale anti-DDoS networks.

-Network map is also cached locally by nodes on the network.
+The Network Map is also cached locally by nodes on the network.
+If the network map online service were temporarily unavailable, the Corda network would not be affected.

 There is no requirement for the network map services to be highly available in order for the ledger network to be operational.
 Temporary non-availability of